imalikov/pine_script_docs/source/faq/Variables_and_operators.rst

 Why and when should the keyword ‘var’ be used together with a variable?
 -----------------------------------------------------------------------

+The `var <https://www.tradingview.com/pine-script-reference/v5/#op_var>`__ keyword is ideal for when you want to save data between bars.
+Typically if you declare a variable without using the `var <https://www.tradingview.com/pine-script-reference/v5/#op_var>`__ keyword then it will have data saved for each bar.

 What is the meaning of the keyword ‘nz’?
 ----------------------------------------